Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 National Geographic as of the time of writing this article has over 46 million likes on Facebook (46,110,933 likes to be precise) and over 45 million followers; that’s a lot of likes and followers.

-And National Geographic are not shy of using chatbots as a marketing strategy to leverage their huge Facebook audience.
+And National Geographic is not shy about using chatbots as a marketing strategy to leverage its huge Facebook audience.

-In 2017, National Geographic leveraged ‘Einstein Messenger Chatbot’ in order to promote the launch of its original series ‘Genius’.
+In 2017, National Geographic leveraged ‘Einstein Messenger Chatbot’ to promote the launch of its original series ‘Genius’.

 Facebook messenger users were given the chance to chat with ‘Einstein’, while the boot attempts to educate users about physics, it also ‘educate’ them on the release of the original series ‘Genius’.

-They created a daily trivia chatbot that’s powered by contents from the Almanac, with the obvious (not so obvious) goal of promoting and selling the book to their fanbase on Facebook.
+They created a daily trivia chatbot that’s powered by content from the Almanac, with the obvious (not so obvious) goal of promoting and selling the book to their fanbase on Facebook.

 An AI recommendation system is a system that predicts users’ preference of a given item(s) over others, using diverse machine learning algorithms.

-AI-powered recommendation systems is at the heart of major tech companies that operate online businesses and offer online products.
+AI-powered recommendation systems are at the heart of major tech companies that operate online businesses and offer online products.